react-native-elements/react-native-elements/docs/contributing.md

 they'll be **no** `/website/versioned_docs/version-0.20.0/avatar.md`.
 Docusaurus will simply point to the old version from `0.19.0`.

-### I'm editing an existing page that's not docs or components
+### Editing an existing page that's not docs or components

 These files are located in: `/website/pages/en/`.

+### Editing a document that appears the same in all versions

+This one is particularly the most complicated and requires a bit of duplication.

+Let's say we want edit the `Getting Started` doc.
+We want this document to be the same for all versions.
+Firstly we'll need to make edits to `/docs/getting_started.md` so it's available in future versions.
+Secondly we'll need to duplicate those changes in `/website/versioned_docs/version-{version-number}/getting_started.md`.

+We'll only need to make this change to the **first set of versioned docs**.
+In our case `/website/versioned_docs/version-0.19.0/getting_started.md`.

 Be sure to check out the documentation over at [docusaurus.io](https://docusaurus.io) if you have any other queries.